aabacchus/k9core/README.md

 # k9core

-minimalist coreutils
+Extremely minimalist coreutils.

-licensed under the vpl
+Licensed under the k9pl.
+See LICENSE for more information.